Charles H. Gerhardt: Early life and military career

 From left to right: Major General William M. Wright, commanding the 89th Division, Major General Frank L. Winn, to succeed Wright in command of the 89th, and Brigadier General Henry D. Todd Jr., commanding the 58th Field Artillery Brigade, Stenay, Meuse, France, November 12, 1918.
 Standing behind Wright is his aide-de-camp, Captain Charles H. Gerhardt.

 Gerhardt grew up in the army as the son of Charles Gerhardt, a career officer who retired as a brigadier general.
 The younger Gerhardt attended the United States Military Academy (USMA) at West Point, New York, in 1913, where he earned a reputation as a skilled football, baseball and polo player.
 In 1916, Gerhardt quarterbacked for West Point to a 30–10 upset win over Notre Dame, which was led by the famed freshman George Gipp.
 It was Notre Dame's only loss that year.

 Gerhardt's West Point class graduated on April 6, 1917, the day America officially declared war.
 Graduation was six weeks earlier than intended because of the U.S. entry into the war.
-Subsequently, Gerhardt, graduating 50th in a class of 139, was commissioned as a second lieutenant into the Cavalry Branch of the United States Army.
-Among those he graduated alongside were men such as Matthew Ridgway, Mark W. Clark, J. Lawton Collins, Ernest N. Harmon, Norman Cota, William W. Eagles, Laurence B. Keiser, Frederick Augustus Irving, John T. Cole, Augustus M. Gurney, Elbert L. Ford, John M. Devine, Charles S. Kilburn, Harold R. Jackson, Basil H. Perry, Albert C. Smith, Clare Hibbs Armstrong, Daniel Noce, Aaron Bradshaw Jr. Harris M. Melasky, William C. McMahon and William Kelly Harrison, Jr., all of whom would, like Gerhardt, later become general officers, with Ridgway and Collins in particular becoming U.S. Army Chief of Staff.
+Gerhardt graduated 50th in a class of 139 and was commissioned as a second lieutenant in the Cavalry Branch.

 Promoted to first lieutenant on May 15, his first posting upon his graduation was with a cavalry unit in Texas.
 However, he later served as a staff officer with the headquarters of the 89th Division on the Western Front as part of the American Expeditionary Forces (AEF).
 He ended the war as aide-de-camp to Major General William M. Wright, commander of the 89th Division.